YangGuo57/COMP-1510-Term-Project/README.md

 ## About this game:
 ![img.png](images/img.png)\
-Survive CST is a trxt-based SUD simulation game in Python, where the player is a new student entering first year, first term of the CST program.
+Survive CST is a text-based single player simulation game in Python, where the player is a new student entering first year, first term of the CST program.
 The player needs to balance schoolwork, social life, work life, and sleep in order to succeed in this